pytorch/pytorch/docs/source/community/governance.rst

 Responsibilities of the maintainer includes:
 * Triaging high priority issues of the module
-* Triaging and reviewing and landing high priority pull requests of the module
+* Triaging and reviewing and landing high priority pull requests iof the module
 * Supporting public documentation related to the module
 * Running public developer meetings